bhuvithiru2003/bhuvithiru2003/README.md

 - 📫 How to reach me thiruppathithiru06@gmail.com

 - 🛠️ Skills
-Java
+- Java
-Spring Framework (Spring Boot, Spring MVC)
+- Spring Framework(Spring Boot)
-Hibernate
+- Hibernate
-MySQL
+- MySQL
-Git & GitHub
+- Git & GitHub
-JavaScript
+- JavaScript
-HTML/CSS
+- HTML5/CSS

 <!---
 bhuvithiru2003/bhuvithiru2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.